IdentityPython/pysaml2/README.rst

 Install
 =======
-You can install with `pip install pysaml2`
+You can install with :code:`pip install pysaml2`

 Testing
 =======